jaredharper/svmwrapper4j/README.md

 # svmwrapper4j

-svmwrapper4j is intended to provide a simple library to mimic the conventions and idioms used by the libSVM command line tools.
+svmwrapper4j provides a simple library to mimic the conventions and idioms used by the libSVM command line tools.
+If you are familiar with using libSVM interactively, then svmwrapper4j allows you to quickly add the same logic to your java applications.

-Scale.java, Train.java and Predict.java are based on svm_scale, svm_train and svm_predict (respectively).

 Example usage (from CompleteTest.java):